 What is OPTIMUS?

-Students (OPTIMUS) is an educational 6 week cancer research internship at UC San Diego's Moores Cancer Center.
+Students (OPTIMUS) is an educational 6 week cancer research internship for high school students at UC San Diego's Moores Cancer Center.
 Our mission is to increase diversity in the clinical and biomedical research workforce.

 The OPTIMUS Curriculum is has four main components: